1Hive/time-lock-app/docs/technical-docs.md

 ```

 ### Withdrawing Locks
-QUESTION
-What is the difference between the `withdrawTokens()` function and the `withdrawTokens(uint256 _numberWithdrawLocks)` function?
-Do they both allow an address to request a lock withdrawal, but one allows the callers to specify how many locks and the other just tries to withdraw all the locks?
+`withdrawTokens()` allows the caller to withdraw all available tokens while the `withdrawTokens(uint256 _numberWithdrawLocks)` allows the callers to specify how many locks to withdraw.
 ```
 /**
 * @notice Withdraw all withdrawable tokens